neil-edelman/boxes/readme.md

 ![Example of Pool](web/pool.png)

-[&lt;T&gt;Pool](#user-content-tag-517215cf) stores unordered `<T>` in a memory pool\.
+[&lt;T&gt;pool](#user-content-tag-d418caef) stores unordered `<T>` in a memory pool\.
 Pointers to valid items in the pool are stable, but not generally contiguous\.
 It uses geometrically increasing size\-blocks and when the removal is ongoing and uniformly sampled, \(specifically, old elements are all eventually removed,\) and data reaches a steady\-state size, the data will settle in one allocated region\.
-In this way, provides a fairly contiguous space for items which have references\.
+In this way, manages a fairly contiguous space for items which have references\.

-`<T>Pool` is not synchronised\.
+`<T>pool` is not synchronised\.
 Errors are returned with `errno`\.
 The parameters are preprocessor macros, and are all undefined at the end of the file for convenience\. `assert.h` is included in this file; to stop the debug assertions, use `#define NDEBUG` before `assert.h`\.